chin00kz/chin00kz/README.md

 ---

-> "Simplicity is the ultimate sophistication." — Leonardo da Vinci
+> "simplicity is the ultimate sophistication." — Leonardo da Vinci